chris-poed/kotlin-diary/challenges/01_fizzbuzz.md

 _This is the exercise.
 You may or may not be able to do this yet.
 Use the supporting materials below this exercise to help you._

-Your task is to test-drive a program that takes a max number and returns a string.
+Your task is to test-drive a function that takes a max number and returns a string.
 The string should list out the numbers counting up to and including the given max number, substituting Fizz where the number is divisible by 3, Buzz where it is divisible by 5, and FizzBuzz where it is divisible by both 3 and 5.